babelsociety/website/content/manifest/index.md

 Resources will not be transferable between accounts; this measure is needed to help prevent crimes such as illegal drugs traffic.

-Through a multi-platform application (from here on App), it will be possible to view the resources available in your account at any time.
-The App can also help in the management of resources itself, warning us in case we are consuming too many resources.
+Through the [Wallet](#wallet) it will be possible to view the resources available in your account at any time.
+The application will help in the managing resources and warn us in case we are consuming too many resources.

-Instead of having a single entry such as "money", the App will show everything that is currently produced and accessible by each member, for example: wheat, milk, electricity, etc...
+Instead of having a single entry such as "money", the Wallet will show everything that is currently produced and accessible by each member, for example: wheat, milk, electricity, etc...
-The App will give access to an e-commerce where it will be possible to purchase products.
+Another important application is the [E-commerce](#e-commerce) where we can purchase products online.
 Each product will consume a certain amount of resources, taking into account both the necessary raw materials, but also the production and transportation process.
 For example, to produce bread we will consume wheat, flour, drinking water, but also wood for the oven.
 The asset must be packaged and then transported, so these resources will also be considered in the final cost of the product. **Pollution is a very important detail that must be included in the system as a resource**.
 This will help educate people to choose goods in a more sustainable way.
-Keeping an eye on all these details for the purchase of every single product is unsustainable for us humans, so the App will show how much we can buy of a particular product.
-Returning to the example of bread, the App will show us that, based on the resources in our account, we can still buy 100 pieces.
+Keeping an eye on all these details for the purchase of every single product is unsustainable for us humans, so the application will show how much we can buy of a particular product.
+Returning to the example of bread, in the E-commerce we'll see that based on the resources in our account, we can still buy 100 pieces.
 Note the change of perspective.
 Instead of knowing how much "it costs", we will immediately know how much "we can afford", so in this case a higher number is better.
 This will make it much easier to decide whether to buy a product.

 Buying goods in regular stores will work the same way.
 Just bring your device close to the stand with the product to have access to the detailed sheet, purchasable quantity and the possibility of adding it to the virtual cart.
-Once the shopping has been completed, simply confirm the purchase of the goods on the App.
+Once the shopping has been completed, simply confirm the purchase of the goods on the Wallet.
 This system should be familiar to all those who have used at least once the "fast shopping" systems already available in various supermarkets.
 The purchase option will only be present if the device recognizes that we are within a particular store.
 This detail is essential to understand the effectiveness of the various distribution centers.

-In restaurants and bars, the entire menu will be available via the QR Code present at the table, so you can order and pay directly from the App.
+In restaurants and bars, the entire menu will be available via the QR Code present at the table, so you can order and pay directly from the Wallet.

 Whenever possible, the products should be purchased directly from the producer.
-The producer will initiate a transaction through the App, which the buyer will then confirm from their device.
+The producer will initiate a transaction through the E-commerce, which the buyer will then confirm from their device.
 Babel Society wants to structure the various residential centers so that it is possible to buy perishable goods directly from producers as much as possible.

 ### Expensive Goods